DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

        => Redirect("~/api/report/DownloadByName(Post Report)");
    ```

-6. In the MAUI application's data service, implement a method that downloads that downloads an exported report:
+6. In the MAUI application's data service, implement a method that downloads the report:

    ```cs
    public interface IDataStore<T> {